paulstothard/document-builder/README.md

 urn:ietf:wg:oauth:2.0:oob
 ```

-### Step 2: Authorize and Generate a Refresh Token
+### Step 2: Authorize and generate a refresh token

 Run the script to authorize the app: